Cheating and Plagiarism

 - The OSRR director shall determine if any disciplinary action is required in addition to the assignment of a failing grade.
 Disciplinary actions which are possible include, but are not limited to: required special counseling, special paper or research assignments, loss of student teaching or research appointments, removal from a course, loss of membership in organizations, suspension or dismissal from individual programs or from the University.
 The most severe of the possible actions shall be reserved for grievous cheating offenses or more than one offense by an individual.

 Plagiarism is defined as the act of using the ideas or work of another person or persons as if they were one's own without giving proper credit to the source.
 Such an act is not plagiarism if it is ascertained that the ideas were arrived at through independent reasoning or logic or where the thought or idea is common knowledge.
 Acknowledgement of an original author or source must be made through appropriate references; e.g., quotation marks, footnotes, or commentary.
 Examples of plagiarism include but are not limited to the following: the submission of a work, either in part or in whole completed by another; failure to give credit for ideas, statements, facts or conclusions which rightfully belong to another; failure to use quotation marks (or other means of setting apart, such as the use of indentation or a different font size) when quoting directly from another, whether it be a paragraph, a sentence, or even a part thereof; close and lengthy paraphrasing of another's writing without credit or originality; use of another's project or programs or part thereof without giving credit.

-Source: AS-722-10 "Resolution on Academic Dishonesty: Cheating and Plagiarism Procedures" (pdf).
-16 November 2010.
+Academic Senate Resolution: AS-722-10 "Resolution on Academic Dishonesty: Cheating and Plagiarism Procedures" (PDF).
+Adopted 16 November 2010.

-For more information, please visit the Academic Integrity webpage by the Office of Student Rights and Responsibilities.
+For more information, please visit the Academic Integrity webpage posted by the Office of Student Rights and Responsibilities.